elanggit/bond-task/README.md

     DB_PORT=5432
   ```

-  In order to access the API data, you must obtain and set the ACCESS_TOKEN.
+  In order to access the API data, you must obtain and set the ACCESS_TOKEN in .env.
+You can obtain it at https://new.balldontlie.io/

+  ### Create and seed the database
+ 1. Run `psql` to access Postgres command line (Ensure postgres is installed and running)
+ 2. Run `CREATE ROLE dev_user;` to create new superuser
+ 3. Run `CREATE DATABASE nba_players OWNER dev_user;`
+ 4. Run `GRANT ALL PRIVILEGES ON DATABASE nba_players TO dev_user;`
+ 5. cd `/bond-task/simple-server`
+ 6. Run `npm run create-tables` to create the database tables
+ 7. Run `npm run seed` to seed the test database
+ 8. Confirm data is correctly seeded by connect to the database `psql -U dev_user -d nba_players` and querying `SELECT * FROM favorite_players;`

  ## Start the server
  1. cd `/bond-task/simple-server`